shwetankpal582/Obsidian_Notes/Data_Structure/Sorting/Binary Search.md

 ### Condition to apply binary search
 - The data structure must be sorted
-- Access to any element of the data structure take constant time
+- Access to any element of the data structure take constant time.

+### Binary Search Algorithm
+- Divide the search space into two halves by finding the middle o